 DIY Herb + Spice Homemade Glycerin Soap for the Holidays

 The trick is to use glycerin melt-and-pour soap and dress it up with scents, colors, and herbs you have on hand.
 As for molds, you don't need anything fancy.

 We love silicone molds of all shapes and sizes because you can simply peel the soap out once they've cooled—and not think twice about sticking!
 But you can also use plastic cups, empty milk cartons, and tupperware containers.

 - Soap molds - small cups or trays in various sizes (silicone works best)

-I used some dried hibiscus and rose petals (mostly because I wanted a pink/red color), green tea, dried rosemary, dried eucalyptus, dried juniper berries and dried lemon peel.
+I have used dried hibiscus flowers and rose petals (mostly because I wanted a pink/red color), loose leaf green tea, and dried rosemary, eucalyptus, juniper berries, and lemon slices.
 (Note: some dried flowers will change color.
 The hibiscus turns blue!)